 We hope that you never find yourself in that troublesome situation.
 In case you do, it is a good idea to contact a car accident attorney who will make sure your medical bills get covered by the auto insurance policy.
 This article by Baltimore car accident lawyer John Leppler’s personal injury law firm explains what to do if you were injured in a car accident and the at-fault driver doesn’t have insurance coverage.

 The immediate aftermath of a car accident can be chaotic.
 This is when you can make mistakes that could prove costly down the line.

-For this part of the article, we want to lay out the things you must do right after your crash involving an uninsured motorist.
+For this part of the article, we want to lay out the things our car accident lawyer recommends you must do right after your crash involving an uninsured motorist.

 Check for Injuries

 Safety should always be your foremost concern following an accident.
 Check yourself for injuries and ask everyone else in your vehicle to check themselves out as well.

 Note the Other Party’s Vehicle and Plate Number

 An uninsured driver who is also aware that they caused the accident may not hang around at the scene of the accident.
 They may decide to flee the scene and hope that you cannot track them down.

 Take action before they get a chance to do that.
 Pull out your smartphone and take a picture of their vehicle.
 Make sure their license plate number is visible in the shot.